winwin-official/whitepaper/README.md

 Collateral: 1M TWINS

-Premine: 6M TWINS (colateral needed for the 6 seed nodes)
+No-Premine: only the colateral needed for the 6 seed nodes

 Blocktime: 120 Sec